-Thangam Debbonaire: To ask the Secretary of State for the Home Department, whether she has received any formal complaints on the conduct of the Independent Anti-Slavery Commissioner.
+Thangam Debbonaire: To ask the Secretary of State for the Home Department, what her policy is on the resettlement of disabled refugees under the Dubs scheme.

 Thangam Debbonaire: What comfort can the Secretary of State give the people of Bristol, who wish to see the number of electric charging points massively increased?

 Thangam Debbonaire: I welcome the funding that the Minister has promised for safeguarding mosques, but Muslims do not gather only at places of worship.
 What reassurance can she give the many Muslim community groups, schools and places where children gather—as well as places that are not specifically Muslim, but where there are groups of Muslims—that they will have funding for extra security, should...